strongSquirell/DataScience/1Statistics/README.md

 _Mode_ - value that occurs most frequently (nominal, ordinal level).
 _Median_ - the middle value of your observation when arranged from the smallest to the largest.
-_Mean_ - the sum of all the values divided by the number of observations.
+_Mean_ -  a weighted average of the possible values, reflecting the fact that all outcomes might not be equally likely.

 __Variability__
   * _range_ - highest value - lowest value